 (5) Sources subject to the Oregon Title V Operating Permit program may also be subject to user fees (OAR 340-220-0050 and 340-216-0090).

-(6) The Department will credit owners and operators of new Oregon Title V Operating Permit program sources for the unused portion of paid Annual Fees.
-The credit will begin from the date the Department receives the Title V permit application.
+(6) DEQ will credit owners and operators of new Oregon Title V Operating Permit program sources for the unused portion of paid Annual Fees.
+The credit will begin from the date DEQ receives the Title V permit application.